stehrn/mood-board/README.md

 The _resource request_ is used by Kubernetes to decide which node to place the Pod on, one that has these resources available (it also uses this information to do some clever packing of processes on the cluster to ensure workloads are spread evenly).

 The _resource limit_ is enforced, the running container is not allowed to use more of that resource than set by the limit, ensuring a badly behaved process (e.g. hogging 100% CPU) does not impact other processes on the cluster.
-Limits should be set such that they are only reached in exceptional circumstances - e.g. to kill off a process that might have a memory leak.
+Limit's should be set such that they are only reached in exceptional circumstances - e.g. to kill off a process that might have a memory leak.

 Set the CPU limit too low and Kubernetes will soon start throttling the container (CPU will be artificially restricted) giving impression the application is performing really badly!

 The config for the mood-service container is stating we want the container to run on a node that can provide ~0.5 GB of memory and access to 50% of the CPU time, and to kill the container if it uses more than 1GB of memory and throttle it if CPU usage rises above 80%.

-Check out this good [google gcp article](https://cloud.google.com/blog/products/gcp/kubernetes-best-practices-resource-requests-and-limits) on resource request best practice.
+Check out this good [google gcp article](https://cloud.google.com/blog/products/gcp/kubernetes-best-practices-resource-requests-and-limit's) on resource request best practice.

-TODO: from here

 ### Making sure a process stays healthy
 Kubernetes has a _control plane_ that automatically ensures the desired container topology is maintained - e.g. if a container crashes it will spin it up again.
 Lets put that to the test..